benelog/multiline/README.md

 For example,

 	/**
 	DELETE
  	FROM post
  	*/
 	@Multiline static String deleteFromPost;

-is equivalent to the following expression in groovy.
+is equivalent to the following expression in Groovy.

-	@Multiline static String deleteFromPost = """
+	static String deleteFromPost = """
 	DELETE
 	FROM post
 	"""

+## Settings
+	- Settings for a Maven project with Eclipse
+	- Settings for a Non-Maven Java Project with Eclipse